kohrongying/uglyfood/README.md

 - Consolidate orders by person
 - Consolidate orders by sales item
-- Get sales details
+- (NEW) Get sales details
+- (NEW) Consolidate supply by supplier

 ### Dependencies:
 - Python3

+### Required files
+* `orders.csv`
+* `bundles.txt`
+    - Update bundle information
+    - Leave one empty line between each bundle
+* `suppliers.txt`
+    - Update supplier and their goods information
+    - Leave one empty line between each supplier

 ### How to run
-1. Update Bundle Information under `bundles.txt`.
-Leave one empty line between each bundle.
-2. Save the orders csv in the same folder as this code.
-3. Run `python run.py`
+1. Run `python run.py` or `python3 run.py`

-Note: Orders file has to be csv and filename has to be `orders.csv`

-Note2: Sorting happens as it takes the first capital letter of the item.
+Note: Sorting happens as it takes the first capital letter of the item.